 Cancellation Refund Policy: Cancellation on or before December 1, 2013 guarantees a 75% refund.
 Cancellation on or before December 31, 2013 guarantees a 50% refund.
 No refunds will be given for cancellations made on or after January 1, 2014.

 For information about whether this seminar fits your needs, please call 760-765-0030 or email .
 Brochures are available on request.
 For information about course materials, please call 406-586-4624 or email .

-The cost is $625 for early registration and $650 after December 25, 2012.
+The cost is $625 for early registration and $650 after December 25, 2013.
 The seminar has limited seating, so you are encouraged to register early.
-The 2013 course is sold out, but please stay tuned for details on the 2014 course.
+The 2014 course is SOLD OUT!
+Stay tuned for details about the 2015 course.
 Your place in the course is not confirmed until full payment is received.
 This seminar is available on a first-come, first-served basis.
 Participants must be 18 years of age or older.

 Call 760-765-0030 or email with any questions and to see if this course fits your needs.